Algebraic K-theory of elliptic cohomology: Introduction

 of free $P(v_2)$-modules of rank~$4p+4$, where $\Xi_{1,d}$ is detected by~$t^d \lambda_1$ and $\Xi_{2,d}$ is detected by~$t^{dp} \lambda_2$.
 Moreover, one of us~\cite{Aus10} proceeded to calculate $V(1)_* TC(ku)$, and showed~\cite{Aus05} that

 is an isomorphism.
-Another one of us~\cite{Rog14}*{\S5} views this as computational evidence for a descent spectral sequence, converging to $V(1)_* K(\ell_p)$, from a spectrally arithmetic form of cohomology for $\ell_p$ with coefficients in $V(1)_* e_2 = \bF_{p^2}[u]$, where $e_2$ denotes the connective cover of the Lubin--Tate theory~$E_2$, cf.~\cite{Rez98}.
-The fact that $V(1)_* TC(\ell)$ is $P(v_2)$-torsion free would then reflect the appearance of $e_2$ in an analogue of Suslin's theorem, and the finite generation and grading of $V(1)_* TC(\ell)$ would correspond to specific information about this arithmetic cohomology.
+Another one of us~\cite{Rog14}*{\S5} viewed this as computational evidence for the existence of a descent spectral sequence, converging to $V(1)_* K(\ell_p)$, from a form of motivic cohomology defined for $E_\infty$ ring spectra such as~$\ell_p$.
+The fact that $V(1)_* TC(\ell)$ is $P(v_2)$-torsion free would then reflect an analogue of Suslin's theorem, and the finite generation and grading of $V(1)_* TC(\ell)$ would correspond to specific information about this spectrally defined motivic cohomology. \footnote{See also Remark~\ref{rem:recent} regarding the recent discovery by Hahn, Raksit and Wilson~\cite{HRW} of such a cohomology theory, in the case of $E_\infty$ ring spectra.}

-Our present conclusions about $V(2)_* TC(BP\<2\>)$ and $V(2)_* K(BP\<2\>_p)$ as $P(v_3)$-modules continue this pattern, and further suggest the existence of a descent spectral sequence from an arithmetic cohomology of $BP\<2\>_p$ with coefficients in $V(2)_* e_3 = \bF_{p^3}[u]$, where $e_3$ now denotes the connective cover of the Lubin--Tate theory~$E_3$.
-If so, Theorem~\ref{thm:mainTCBP2} provides information about these (for now, hypothetical) arithmetic cohomology groups $H^s(BP\<2\>_p; \bF_{p^3}(t/2))$. \end{remark}
+Our present conclusions about $V(2)_* TC(BP\<2\>)$ and $V(2)_* K(BP\<2\>_p)$ as $P(v_3)$-modules continue this pattern, and further suggest the existence of a descent spectral sequence from a motivic cohomology defined for less commutative ring spectra, such as the $E_3$ ring spectrum $BP\<2\>_p$.
+If so, Theorem~\ref{thm:mainTCBP2} provides information about these (at the time of writing, hypothetical) motivic cohomology groups. \end{remark}

 \begin{remark} Our calculations in $V(2)$-homotopy involve the homotopy element $v_3 \in \pi_{2p^3-2} V(2)$ and its $v_2$-Bockstein image $i_2 j_2(v_3) \in \pi_{2p^3-2p^2-1} V(2)$, closely related to the first element~$\gamma_1 \in \pi_{2p^3-2p^2-2p-1} S$ in the third Greek letter family.
 To make a similar computation of $V(3)_* TC(BP\<3\>)$ as a $P(v_4)$-module would require knowing the existence of a homotopy element $v_4 \in \pi_{2p^4-2} V(3)$, mapping to the class with the same name in $BP_* V(3) = BP_*/(p, \dots, v_3)$.
-The existence of~$v_4$ is presently not known for any prime~$p$, cf.~\cite{Rav04}*{(5.6.13)}.
+The existence of~$v_4$ is presently not known for any prime~$p$, cf.~\cite{Rav04}*{\S5.6, (5.6.13)}.
 Conceivably, a calculation could be made of $V_* TC(BP\<3\>)$ as a $P(w)$-module for another type~$4$ finite ring spectrum~$V$, with $v_4$ self map $w \: \Sigma^d V \to V$.
 Something similar was carried out for the Eilenberg--MacLane spectrum $BP\<0\> = H\bZ_{(2)}$ at $p=2$ in~\cite{Rog99}, calculating $(S/2)_* TC(\bZ_{(2)})$ and~$(S/4)_* TC(\bZ_{(2)})$ in tandem. \end{remark}

 \begin{remark} Let $T(3) = v_3^{-1} V(2)$ be the telescopic localization of the type~$3$ complex~$V(2)$, and let $V(3)$ be the mapping cone of $v_3 \: \Sigma^{2p^2-2} V(2) \to V(2)$.
 The three theorems above imply that